 When determining the trading capacity of the AC links, the transmission capacity is reduced by a regulation margin of 100 MW.
 Consumption in the Kalix region is taken into account when determining the trading capacity between Finland and Sweden.
-The trading capacity of Fenno-Skan is equal to its transmission capacity, normally 550 MW.
+The trading capacity of Fenno-Skan 1 is equal to its transmission capacity, normally 550 MW in the winter period and 500 MW in the summer period.
+The trading capacity of Fenno-Skan 2 is equal to its transmission capacity, normally 800 MW.